lambdarw/TypeDetective/README.md

 ```

 ## Citation
-Please cite our repository if you use TPD in your work.
+Please cite our repository if you use TypeDetective in your work.
 ```bibtex

 ```